 Course Code: RL256

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-The course aims to refresh your elementary Latin and improve your pronunciation through the translation of short passages as well as through grammar exercises.
+The course aims to refresh your elementary Latin through the translation of short passages and grammar exercises, as well as to improve your pronunciation.

 This is a live online course.
 You will need: